muxcmux/besedka/README.md

 That's it!

-### Configuration
+### Multiple site configuration

-Besedka comes with a restrictive default configuration.
-To create a new configuration for your site, use the `config` command:

-    $ besedka config set blog.mysite.com

-See all available options with:
+Besedka requires that you have explicitly added a `site` config, otherwise it will not load any comments or allow posting of comments.
+To manage your sites, use the `sites` command:

-    $ besedka config set --help
+    $ besedka sites --help

-See all available configurations with:

-    $ besedka config list

 Please keep the `secret`s for your sites private and don't display them anywhere.
 You will be using those to sign the user object when embedding Besedka on your website.
 If you accidentally leak a secret to your front-end, then anyone can send whatever user info they want and cause mayhem!
 If this happens, you need to immediately delete the affected config:

-    $ besedka config remove blog.mysite.com
+    $ besedka sites remove blog.mysite.com

 ### Adding moderators